Automattic/newspack-ghostcms-migrator/README.md

 6) If the command runs as expected, proceed to uploading the zip as a new release in GitHub.
 7) Be sure also git add/commit/push the updated `composer.lock` file.

--- cross-post to NMT --
+-- cross-post to NMT doc --